asp2peaK/simple-tic-tac-toe/README.md

 # simple-tic-tac-toe
-Tic-Tac-Toe game on python (game taking place in the terminal)
+Tic-Tac-Toe game in Python (game taking place in the terminal)